 - Inspecting URLs with tracking parameters.
 Strip

-?utm_*before pasting; the parameter version is a different URL to Google. - Ignoring the “Crawl allowed?” / “Indexing allowed?” rows in the live test — those tell you instantly if
+?utm_*before pasting; the parameter version is a different URL to Google. - Ignoring the “Crawl allowed?” / “Indexing allowed?” rows in the live test.
+Those tell you instantly if

 FAQ

 - Does requesting indexing guarantee my page will be indexed?: No. It moves the URL into Google’s queue for re-evaluation.
-If the page is thin, duplicate, or blocked, it will still not be indexed.
+If the page is thin, duplicate, or blocked, it still will not be indexed.

 Related